tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 {
 ```

-This is where you input the ipv4 address. there is also a ipv6 field:
+This is where you input the ipv4 address.
+There is also a ipv6 field:

 ```
 // Nodes to connect to (IPv6 only).